Transactional Capital Protection

 - Confirm the escrow holder's protections, such as a trust account and appropriate bonding or insurance.

-South Dakota contract basics
+South Dakota Contract Basics

 Earnest money in South Dakota is governed by your signed purchase agreement.
 Standard forms used by REALTOR associations in the state include clauses that set the deposit amount, deadlines, contingencies, and remedies if someone defaults.
 The South Dakota Real Estate Commission regulates how brokers handle trust accounts and escrow.
 At closing, the deed records with the Pennington County Register of Deeds.
-Earnest money is not recorded with the county.
+Earnest money is not recorded with the county.1

 - Inspection contingency: Allows you to cancel within the inspection period if you give timely notice per the contract.